Want to look into your business’s profit? If yes, you’d first have to understand how to calculate the cost of goods sold.

 Special Identification Method

 In the special identification method, the specific cost of each unit is used to calculate the ending inventory COGS for each period.
-This method is only used in industries selling unique items—for example, unique jewels, real estate, or cars.
+This method is only used in industries selling unique items—for example, unique jewels, commercial or wholesale real estate, or cars.

 Looking to find a reliable Chinese supplier?